azibyaqoob/urdu-nastaleeq-extension-chrome/README.md

 - **Universal Support**: Works seamlessly on all dynamic websites using modern JavaScript injection.

 ### 🚀 Key Features:
-- **Surgical Detection v1.9**: Automatically identifies Urdu segments while leaving English text 100% untouched.
+- **Surgical Detection**: Automatically identifies Urdu segments while leaving English text 100% untouched.
 No more layout shifts!
-- **5 Premium Fonts**: Choose between *Noto Nastaliq Urdu (Default)*, *Jameel Noori Nastaleeq*, *Gulzar*, and integrated system fonts.
+- **5 Premium Fonts**: Choose between *Jameel Noori Nastaleeq (Default)*, *Noto Nastaliq Urdu*, *Gulzar*, and integrated system fonts.
+- **Auto-Inherit Mode (v1.9.1)**: Intelligently respects the native sizing of news sites (like Jang, BBC) to prevent layout breakage, while giving you full override control.
+- **Universal Keyboard Protection**: Type freely!
+The extension now automatically detects and protects virtual keyboards and input fields from interference.
 - **Dynamic Font Size**: Instantly scale Urdu text from **12px to 60px** with a real-time slider.
 - **Per-Site Settings**: Enable or disable the extension specifically for the website you are currently visiting.
 - **Deep Sleep Mode**: Zero performance impact.
 The extension stays dormant until it detects Urdu text on the page.